DataBiosphere/terra-cli/README.md

 Usage: terra workspace [COMMAND]
 Setup a Terra workspace.
 Commands:
-  add-user     Add a user or group to the workspace. break-glass  Grant break-glass access to a workspace user. clone        Clone an existing workspace. create       Create a new workspace. delete       Delete an existing workspace. describe     Describe the workspace. list         List all workspaces the current user can access. list-users   List the users of the workspace. remove-user  Remove a user or group from the workspace. set          Set the workspace to an existing one. update       Update an existing workspace.
+  add-user         Add a user or group to the workspace. break-glass      Grant break-glass access to a workspace user. clone            Clone an existing workspace. create           Create a new workspace. delete           Delete an existing workspace. delete-property  Delete the workspace properties. describe         Describe the workspace. list             List all workspaces the current user can access. list-users       List the users of the workspace. remove-user      Remove a user or group from the workspace. set              Set the workspace to an existing one. set-property     Set the workspace properties. update           Update an existing workspace.
 ```

 A Terra workspace is backed by a Google project.
 Creating/deleting a workspace